Caregiving by country: Italy

 The family plays an important role in providing care to its older parents but many children still have to work so that they can survive financially and as a result many caregivers are immigrant workers.
 These immigrant workers come in search of work from many parts of the world such as Moldavia, the Philippines, and Peru; however, the largest population of immigrant workers come from Ukraine.
 Many of the caregivers work long hours and weeks, and also leave their own families behind and send them the money they make.

+Japan

+In Japan, a country with an aging population, caregivers assist sick or elderly individuals or individuals with disabilities with mobility, personal hygiene, daily living activities and health monitoring in private homes and nursing facility.
+In 2022, around 29% of the population of the country was aged 65 and older.
+Japan is a country with a low birth rate and longevity for its citizens.

 Taiwan

 Taiwan Today reports that currently in Taiwan only 72,000 seniors, about one third of those receiving long-term care, live in nursing institutes.
 The rest are taken care of by family members.
 Chen indicates that there were 600,000 family caregivers in Taiwan and they spent an average of 13.55 hours a day caregiving.
 80 percent of these 600,000 family caregivers encountered limitations on social activities.
 70 percent of them needed to take care of patients even when they did not feel well.
 He also mentions that 80 percent of family caregivers are women, and 50 percent of them are over 50 years old.
 Women are more likely to be regarded as natural caregivers because of gender expectations.
 Taiwanese females take care of children and spouses with chronicle illnesses to meet social norms and maintain filial piety.
 Among the family caregivers in Taiwan, some of them experience guilt, depression, nervousness, and injuries, sleeplessness, and hopelessness.
 Thus, it is a very essential task to promote the capabilities of family caregivers and improve their life quality.